glowiak/pkg-tools/README.txt

 # Indexing packages
 repository's package index is just a text file named 'repo.db' containing 'pkg_name     description'.
 Just place it in the same place that repo's packages are stored in

+# btw 1.7 update
+1.7 is minor bugfix update for btw